StevenBtw/AoC_2025/README.md

 **Here are some of my takeaways after almost 20 hours and 23 solutions:**

 **What worked:** The forced Bingo Card challenge meant I actually touched things I'd been meaning to pick up (again) for years.
 The "no changing picks for Part Two" rule created a really intense learning experience.
 Day 10 with CUDA would have been much easier with something else, but pushing through taught me more than changing would have.
 Trying weird solutions while listening to a notebooklm podcast of the cuda programming guide will be one of the nice memories of Advent of Code this year.
-Having only 12 days for this challenge was good, 25 days was pretty taxing already using the go-to python solutions last year, I cannot imagine doing this for another 13 days.
+Having only 12 days for this year's challenge was actually good, 25 days was pretty long last time even with using the go-to python solutions, I am ok with not doing this challenge for another 13 days.

 **Things that made it hard:** Troubleshooting the precision error with WebGPU, the matrix row reduction approach for Day 10, and rethinking OpenVINO convolutions for constraint satisfaction.
 All of these brought back real problem solving fun, out-of-the-box thinking and not just identifying the correct python package.

 **Things that made it easy:** A lot of the CUDA, WebGPU, and OpenVINO code is copied straight from the documentation with my logic hacked into it.
 Some solutions probably look more polished than my actual knowledge of these tools.
 I also wanted to avoid using generative AI during the challenge and mostly succeeded.
 It was refreshing, to turn everything off and write code fully by hand.
 The only exception was HTML for some visualizations on days 6 and 9, where I used autocomplete to generate the markup.
-Aside from that, I did use ChatGPT and NotebookLM purely as learning aids to understand new concepts
+I also used ChatGPT and NotebookLM as learning tools to understand new and old concepts.
+For the last day I used the CPU and didn't use my Neural Compute Stick 2, support ended a long time ago and I didn't feel like package management hell which also made the challenge a bit easier to be fair.

 **For next time:** Probably only Python & Rust, and try different techniques/packages, maybe use Marimo notebooks starting with some EDA each day, check the [lazy solution](day12/lazysolution/solution.py) why this can be helpful.